RTL-ready components before launch day

 RTL quality improves when teams design spacing, icons, alignment, and truncation rules early rather than patching them at the end.

-• Tie RTL-ready components to a specific user moment inside the journey.
+• Tie RTL-ready components to one action the user wants to complete.

 Back to journal